-Some risk factors for breast cancer increase women's risk a modest amount (such as usual hyperplasia).
-Having more than one of these factors however, may also put a woman at higher risk.
-Talk with your health care provider about your risk of breast cancer.
+Some factors increase breast cancer risk a modest amount (such as usual hyperplasia).
+Having more than one of these factors may also put a woman at high risk.

 Learn more about estimating breast cancer risk.

-If you're at higher than average risk of breast cancer, talk with your health care provider about which screening options are right for you.
-You may need to be screened earlier and/or more often.
+If you're at higher than average risk of breast cancer, talk with your health care provider about the screening plan that's best for you.
+You may need to be screened earlier and more often than other women.

 Learn more about breast cancer screening for women at higher risk.